Table of Contents

-Expiration of the nonpayment testing period does not necessarily result from an actual discharge of indebtedness.
+Expiration of the nonpayment testing period doesn't necessarily result from an actual discharge of indebtedness.

 Code I — Other actual discharge before identifiable event.
 Code I is used to identify an actual cancellation of debt that occurs before any of the identifiable events described in codes A through H.